 Tips for parents on using this skill for Bipolar Disorder:

 Create and establish a safe environment for your child by preparing them for the future.
 This can be stated in the following way, “I know you may feel very down at times.
 When you feel down, I need you to let me know by telling me.”
-Or use a predetermined way of communicating this which may include moving a magnet on a refrigerator from one location to another, marking it on a chart, etc. This gives you information for their daily journal and establishes a precedence for what to do in a given situation.
+Or use a predetermined way of communicating this which may include moving a magnet on a refrigerator from one location to another, marking it on a chart, etc. This gives you information for their daily journal and establishes a precedence for what to do in each situation.

 When parenting a bipolar teenager, set up specific times of the day when your child will have to report how he/she is feeling.
 By setting up a routine, it makes it easier and less of a hassle for you as a parent to remember what to do.

 Prepare them for days of feeling “down” and “up” by telling them it will happen.
 Children who can anticipate what may happen are more likely to recognize when it happens and address the behaviors more appropriately.